 Similar to the best 1990s rookie cards and Peyton Manning, one player could easily occupy all the spots.
 Tom Brady rookie card values are already high and could even go higher.
 But to keep things more diverse, only one rookie card per player was included.

-The ranking is largely based on value, but overall significance was also taken into account.
+The ranking is largely based on value, but the overall significance was also taken into account.
 The list only covers official rookie cards from 2000 to 2009.

-Top Football Rookie Cards of the 2000s
+Top 2000s Football Rookie Cards to Collect